 13 of 16

-- Several choices -- aquatic frogs (dwarf clawed frogs, African clawed frogs), semi-aquatic frogs (oriental fire bellied toads), tree frogs (American green tree frog, White's tree frog), to large but sedentary frogs (pacman frogs).
+Most frogs do not need much space, so they are an ideal choice for small apartments.
+They are several types of frogs you can adopt: aquatic frogs (dwarf clawed frogs, African clawed frogs), semi-aquatic frogs (oriental fire-bellied toads), tree frogs (American green tree frog, White's tree frog), and large but sedentary frogs (pacman frogs).

 14 of 16